Nature Restoration Fund - Priorities for Action

 - Habitat and species restoration: Management for enhancement and connectivity.

-- Freshwater restoration, including restoration of natural flows in rural catchments
+- Freshwater restoration, including restoration of natural flows in rural catchments.

-- Coastal and marine initiatives which promote restoration, recovery, enhancement or resilience
+- Coastal and marine initiatives which promote restoration, recovery, enhancement or resilience of nature.

-- Control of invasive non-native species (INNS) impacting on nature
+- Control of invasive non-native species (INNS) impacting on nature.

 - Urban: Enhancing and connecting nature across, and between, towns and cities.